eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `cloud_provider` - (Required) - [cloud_provider_spec](#cloud_provider_spec) - CloudProvider configures the cloud provider to use.
 - `container_runtime` - (Optional) - String - Container runtime to use for Kubernetes.
 - `kubernetes_version` - (Optional) - String - The version of kubernetes to install (optional, and can be a "spec" like stable).
-- `subnet` - (Required) - List([cluster_subnet_spec](#cluster_subnet_spec)) - Configuration of subnets we are targeting.
-- `project` - (Optional) - String - Project is the cloud project we should use, required on GCE.
-- `master_public_name` - (Optional) - (Computed) - String - MasterPublicName is the external DNS name for the master nodes.
-- `master_internal_name` - (Optional) - (Computed) - String - MasterInternalName is the internal DNS name for the master nodes.
-- `network_cidr` - (Optional) - (Computed) - String - NetworkCIDR is the CIDR used for the AWS VPC / DO/ GCE Network, or otherwise allocated to k8s<br />This is a real CIDR, not the internal k8s network<br />On AWS, it maps to the VPC CIDR.
-It is not required on GCE.<br />On DO, it maps to the VPC CIDR.
-- `additional_network_cidrs` - (Optional) - List(String) - AdditionalNetworkCIDRs is a list of additional CIDR used for the AWS VPC<br />or otherwise allocated to k8s.
-This is a real CIDR, not the internal k8s network<br />On AWS, it maps to any additional CIDRs added to a VPC.
-- `network_id` - (Required) - String - NetworkID is an identifier of a network, if we want to reuse/share an existing network (e.g. an AWS VPC).
-- `topology` - (Required) - [topology_spec](#topology_spec) - Topology defines the type of network topology to use on the cluster - default public<br />This is heavily weighted towards AWS for the time being, but should also be agnostic enough<br />to port out to GCE later if needed.
 - `secret_store` - (Optional) - String - SecretStore is the VFS path to where secrets are stored.
 - `key_store` - (Optional) - String - KeyStore is the VFS path to where SSL keys and certificates are stored.
 - `config_store` - (Optional) - String - ConfigStore is the VFS path to where the configuration (Cluster, InstanceGroups etc) is stored.
-- `dns_zone` - (Optional) - String - DNSZone is the DNS zone we should use when configuring DNS<br />This is because some clouds let us define a managed zone foo.bar, and then have<br />kubernetes.dev.foo.bar, without needing to define dev.foo.bar as a hosted zone.<br />DNSZone will probably be a suffix of the MasterPublicName and MasterInternalName<br />Note that DNSZone can either by the host name of the zone (containing dots),<br />or can be an identifier for the zone.
+- `dns_zone` - (Optional) - String - DNSZone is the DNS zone we should use when configuring DNS<br />This is because some clouds let us define a managed zone foo.bar, and then have<br />kubernetes.dev.foo.bar, without needing to define dev.foo.bar as a hosted zone.<br />DNSZone will probably be a suffix of the MasterPublicName.<br />Note that DNSZone can either by the host name of the zone (containing dots),<br />or can be an identifier for the zone.
-- `additional_sans` - (Optional) - List(String) - AdditionalSANs adds additional Subject Alternate Names to apiserver cert that kops generates.
 - `cluster_dns_domain` - (Optional) - String - ClusterDNSDomain is the suffix we use for internal DNS names (normally cluster.local).
-- `service_cluster_ip_range` - (Optional) - String - ServiceClusterIPRange is the CIDR, from the internal network, where we allocate IPs for services.
-- `pod_cidr` - (Optional) - String - PodCIDR is the CIDR from which we allocate IPs for pods.
-- `non_masquerade_cidr` - (Optional) - (Computed) - String - NonMasqueradeCIDR is the CIDR for the internal k8s network (on which pods & services live)<br />It cannot overlap ServiceClusterIPRange.
 - `ssh_access` - (Optional) - List(String) - SSHAccess is a list of the CIDRs that can access SSH.
 - `node_port_access` - (Optional) - List(String) - NodePortAccess is a list of the CIDRs that can access the node ports range (30000-32767).
-- `egress_proxy` - (Optional) - [egress_proxy_spec](#egress_proxy_spec) - HTTPProxy defines connection information to support use of a private cluster behind an forward HTTP Proxy.
 - `ssh_key_name` - (Optional) - String - SSHKeyName specifies a preexisting SSH key to use.
-- `kubernetes_api_access` - (Optional) - List(String) - KubernetesAPIAccess is a list of the CIDRs that can access the Kubernetes API endpoint (master HTTPS).
-- `isolate_masters` - (Optional) - Bool - IsolateMasters determines whether we should lock down masters so that they are not on the pod network.<br />true is the kube-up behaviour, but it is very surprising: it means that daemonsets only work on the master<br />if they have hostNetwork=true.<br />false is now the default, and it will:<br /> * give the master a normal PodCIDR<br /> * run kube-proxy on the master<br /> * enable debugging handlers on the master, so kubectl logs works.
 - `update_policy` - (Optional) - String - UpdatePolicy determines the policy for applying upgrades automatically.<br />Valid values:<br />  'automatic' (default): apply updates automatically (apply OS security upgrades, avoiding rebooting when possible)<br />  'external': do not apply updates automatically; they are applied manually or by an external system.
 - `external_policies` - (Optional) - Map(List(String)) - ExternalPolicies allows the insertion of pre-existing managed policies on IG Roles.
 - `additional_policies` - (Optional) - Map(String) - Additional policies to add for roles.